Protect your Android against exploits and malware with Avast One

 An exploit is any attack that takes advantage of vulnerabilities in applications, networks, operating systems, or hardware.
 Exploits usually take the form of software or code that aims to take control of computers or steal network data.
-Read on to learn where exploits come from, how they work, and what you can do to protect yourself.
+Read on to learn where exploits come from, how they work, and how an award-winning security tool can keep you safe.

 This article contains: